Scleral Lenses for Keratoconus

 Both rigid gas permeable (RGP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional RGP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

-If you have Keratoconus and are interested in scleral lenses, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry can help.
+If you have Keratoconus and are interested in scleral lenses, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry can help.
 We serve patients from all over Georgetown, Limehouse, Acton and Halton Hills, Ontario, and provide the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus

 1) Scleral Lenses Provide More Comfort